By Lawrence Haywood, Jun 21, 2024

 Sinh Folk Village

-Overlooking a split in the Perfume River, Dong Ba Market stands as one long building housing enough stalls to make this the largest commercial centre in the province.
+Overlooking a split in the Perfume River, Dong Ba Market stands as one long building housing enough stalls to make this the largest commercial center in the province.
 Markets are intrinsic to Vietnamese culture and a buzzing hive of activity can be found at Dong Ba; this particular one is a standing relic from 1899, completed by the ruling monarch at the time, King Thanh Thai.
-There’s no better thing to do for shoppers in Hue than spend an afternoon flitting around the stalls, bargaining for souvenirs and trying the delicious food on offer.
+One of the top things to do in Hue Vietnam for shoppers is to spend an afternoon flitting around the stalls, bargaining for souvenirs, and trying the delicious food on offer.

 Dong Ba Market